Interprofessional education (IPE) occurs when:

-"Occasions when two or more professions learn with, from and about each other to improve collaboration and quality of care."
+"learners of two or more health or social care professions engage in [intentionally] learning with, from and about each other to improve collaboration and the quality of care and services."

 Learning becomes an exchange among and between learners from different professions that changes how they perceive themselves and others.

-If we put ourselves in the patient's/ clients' shoes, let's take a look at two examples:
+Putting ourselves in the patient's/client’s shoes, let's take a look at two examples:

 Working in silos